 I’ve now stopped eating meat, stopped buying clothes made from animals products and switched to cruelty-free cosmetics.
 I wouldn’t have thought to do those things before discovering veganism and for that, I’m so pleased.

 The thing is though animal food addiction is no different to any other addiction.
-An alcoholic can’t do it for their family they have to want to do for themselves.
+An alcoholic can’t do it for their family they have to want to do it for themselves.
 This is the same for me.
 I want to do it for animal welfare and the environment but I don’t really want to quit these foods.
 It’s great for a while because I’m super passionate about these causes, but then I resent it.
 Food is a massive part of our lives, I eat 5 times a day on average.
 That equalled to me feeling anxious about what to eat and feeling deprived 5 times a day every single day.

 Don’t get me wrong I also loved veganism.
 It felt amazing to be contributing to a great cause and I became open-minded to a whole bunch of food that to me sounded depressing before trying veganism out.
 I even fell in love with some of it.
 In fact, my favourite dinner is a vegan dish now and there is no way I’d of tried it before.
-Before doing the vegan challenge I’d of thought it sounded miserable and I stuck my nose up.
+Before doing the vegan challenge I’d thought vegan dishes sounded miserable and I stuck my nose up.
 I was arrogant about it.

 I’m no longer ignorant, thinking that vegans only eat salad and that their lifestyle is unhealthy.
 In fact, I discovered that vegan food can be delicious and the lifestyle could arguably be one of the healthiest lifestyles to live.
 I just need to discover a wider range of vegan food to fall in love with.